mschweiz91/SD2-Knowledge-Check-3/README.md

 4. Select the address for the supplier of ProductID 40

-5. Create a SQL file and add you queries.
+5. Create a SQL file and add your queries.

 6. Upload SQL file to your GitHub respository and turn in your GitHub link to Google Classroom.